 Evaporation is a major cause of water loss from pools and spas.
 This can be reduced by covering the pool's surface.
-Covering the pool lowers the pool's temperature, decreasing evaporation whilst preventing debris from falling on the pool surface.1
+Covering the pool lowers the pool's temperature, decreasing evaporation whilst preventing debris from falling on the pool surface.
+A properly fitted pool cover can stop up to 97% of evaporation.1

 Chlorinate your freshwater pool